romlogic/google-cloud-java/README.md

       .getService();
   ```

-If no credentials are provided, `google-cloud` will attempt to detect them from the environment
+If no credentials are provided, `google-cloud` attempts to detect them from the environment
-using `GoogleCredentials.getApplicationDefault()` which will search for Application Default
+using `GoogleCredentials.getApplicationDefault()`, which will search for Application Default
 Credentials in the following locations (in order):

 1. The credentials file pointed to by the `GOOGLE_APPLICATION_CREDENTIALS` environment variable